octomix/josson/README.md

 #### 50. upperCase()

+Converts a String to upper case.

     'Cat'.upperCase() ==> "CAT"

     upperCase('cAt') ==> "CAT"

 #### 51. camelCase()

+Converts words in a String to camel case, with the first word in lower case.

     'i am  a   man .and..i have_a__pen'.camelCase() ==> "iAmAManAndIHaveAPen"